Contributed by feature reporter Jens Hoffmann

 Nagoya is world famous for its Ungagi (eel), noodle dishes, fish, salads, omelets.

-Freshly sashimi, often makrel and tuna is sliced, then topped with ginger and wasabi.
+Fresh sashimi, makrel and tuna is sliced, then topped with ginger and wasabi.

 There are many dining experiences in traditional Japanese style restaurants.
 Inside the restaurant, exciting dishes with lots of and fresh vegetables, soupes and fish.